Body found in Caswell County field, officers work to determine if it’s linked to missing man

 Burlington police received information at about 6 p.m.
 Friday which led investigators to the area of Totten Road in Caswell County, according to a Burlington police press release.

-Investigators with the Burlington Police Department, State Bureau of Investigations and the Caswell County Sheriff’s Office responded to the area.
+Simpson said his father knew Penny Dawson and was likely trying to help the couple when he went missing.

+“He was good to a fault for trying to help people and the fault turned around and bit him,” Simpson said.

-It is not currently known if it’s the body of Simpson, who was reported missing to the Burlington Police Department on August 19.
+Police have not confirmed if it’s the body of Simpson, who was reported missing to the Burlington Police Department on August 19.

 The unidentified body will be taken to the North Carolina Medical Examiner’s Office for examination and identification.